-This study is a follow-up of the Primary School Deworming Program (PSDP) launched by International Child Support (ICS) in Busia district in 1998.
+This study is a follow-up to the Primary School Deworming Program (PSDP) launched by Investing in Children and their Societies (ICS) in Busia district in 1998.
 Busia district is a poor and densely-settled farming region in western Kenya adjacent to Lake Victoria.
-Parasitological surveys indicated that in 1998 this area had a helminth infection rate of over 90 percent of individuals in this area were infected with helminths, and that over one-third of the sample had moderate to heavy infections with at least one helminth.
-Helminth infections can be transmitted several ways: schistosomiasis is easily contracted from contaminated lake water, while soil-transmitted helminths are transmitted through contact with or ingestion of fecal matter.
-This can occur, for example, if children do not have access to a latrine and instead defecate in the fields near their home or school, where they also play. .
+Environmental research indicated that in 1998, over 90 percent of individuals in this area were infected with helminths, and that over one-third of these individuals had moderate to heavy infections (which would suggest higher morbidity).
+Helminth infections can be transmitted several ways, including contact with contaminated lake water (schistosomiasis) or contact with or ingestion of fecal matter (geohelminths).
+This can occur, for example, if children do not have access to a latrine and instead defecate in the fields near their home or school–where they also play.

 Impacts on health: There were no long-term effects on physical growth or body mass index.
 However, there is some evidence of improved self-reported health and reduced miscarriage.
 Respondents in the treatment group were 4.0 percentage points more likely to report that their health was “very good” relative to the comparison group mean of 67.3 percent.
 Deworming reduced miscarriage rates among women in the treatment group by 2.8 percentage points (from a base of 3.9 percent).